Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

    2. If you are posing `EyesLookLeft`, select both eye controller bones and drag the eyes to the character's left.
    3. If you are posing `EyesLookRight`, select both eye controller bones and drag the eyes to the character's right.
    4. If you are posing `LeftEyeClosed`, select both eye controller bones and drag the left eyelids down to meet the bottom eyelids.
-   5. If you are posing `RightEyeClosed`, select both eye controller bones and drag the left eyelids down to meet the bottom eyelids.
+   5. If you are posing `RightEyeClosed`, select both eye controller bones and drag the right eyelids down to meet the bottom eyelids.
 3. In the **Viewport**, press <kbd>A</kbd> to select all bones.
 4. Right-click and select **Insert Keyframe** > **Location and Rotation**.
 This ensures that each frame contains the positional and rotational information for all bones.